 Use lualatex.
 That is, use lualatex to process the source file(s) to pdf.
-The generation of dvi and postscript files is turned off.
+The generation of dvi, hnt, postscript and xdv files is turned off.

 This option is equivalent to using the following set of options

 '''

 -pdflua -dvi- -ps-

 '''